-In order to be effective the development and the implementation of an organization's policies and codes needs to be carefully considered.
+In order to be effective, the development and the implementation of an organization's policies and codes need to be carefully considered.
 They should reflect the true values and behaviours that the organization wants to uphold rather than satisfying a public relations exercise.
 The content of an organization's code will be influenced by the organization's strategy and culture.
 Codes should use plain, positive language, should be clear and precise and widely accessible.
 Their implementation should be actively monitored.

-Without setting an example from top and middle management, it may be difficult to convince employees that they also need to conduct their daily business in an ethical manner.
+Without setting an example from the top and middle management, it may be difficult to convince employees that they also need to conduct their daily business in an ethical manner.
 A well-defined ethics policy along with an outline of related standards of conduct provides the framework for ethical, moral behaviour within a company.

 If employees are treated with disrespect and distrust, chances are they will do the same toward management, and possibly customers!
 When developing an ethics policy, you must decide what it is you want your company to stand for, put it in writing, and enforce it.
 An ethics policy can be based on five fundamental principles: